iamashruu/Smart_Office_Attendance_System/README.md

 ## Contributing

 Contributions are welcome!
+Feel free to open issues or submit pull requests for new features, bug fixes, or improvements.
 To contribute to this project, follow these steps:

 1. Fork the repository.
 2. Create a new branch: `git checkout -b feature/your-feature-name`